stoneyrh/gSOAP/gsoap/mod_gsoap/gsoap_win/wininet/README.md

      #include "gsoapWinInet.h"
      struct soap soap;
      soap_init(&soap);
-     soap.connect_timeout = 15; // 15 sec: this will be used by wininet too
+     soap.connect_timeout = 15;  // 15 sec max connect time
-     soap.recv_timeout = 10; // 10 sec: this will be used by wininet too
+     soap.recv_timeout = 10;     // 10 sec max recv time
-     soap.send_timeout = 10; // 10 sec: this will be used by wininet too
+     soap.send_timeout = 10;     // 10 sec max send time
      soap_register_plugin(&soap, wininet_plugin);
      ...
      soap_destroy(&soap); // delete deserialized data
      soap_end(&soap);     // delete temporary and C-based deserialized data soap_done(&soap);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Note that the receive and send timeouts limit the time to receive and send
+data, respectively.  **This behavior differs from the gSOAP engine's timeouts
+that limit the socket receive and send operation idle times.**  The gSOAP
+engine uses `transfer_timeout` to limit the receive and send times.

 Please make sure to compile all sources in C++ compilation mode.
 If you migrate
 to a project file such as `.vcproj`, please set `CompileAs="2"` in your